jen-fong/photo-gallery/README.md

 ### Features and Design

 For the frontend, I chose to model it after instagram's photo grid.
-I think columns and rows are easier to look at and infinite scrolling over pages makes sense for a gallery since users are usually just leisurely browsing.
+I think columns and rows are easier to look at compared to masonry and infinite scrolling over pages makes sense for a gallery since users are usually just leisurely browsing.
 Due to the size differences of the images, I had to create a square with a background color to make it more even.

 1. Images are in a responsive grid done using flexbox and a couple of media queries
 2. Gallery is paginated using infinite scroll